ind1goDusk/octopus-crapshoot/README.md

 * 9: All code is clean, clear, and well-commented.
 DRY (Don't Repeat Yourself) is practiced.
 * 10: Submission shows adequate effort for a final project in a full-stack web development course.

-requirements 1-3 are all met.
+Requirements 1-3 are all met.

-data can be added and viewed using prepared statements in datalayer.php
+Data can be added and viewed using prepared statements in datalayer.php

-our team has, at the time of writing this readme, 73 commits between our entire team.
+Our team has, at the time of writing this readme, 73 commits between our entire team.

-as seen by our UML diagram, OOP is used while utilizing multiple classes.
+As seen by our UML diagram, OOP is used while utilizing multiple classes.

-all of our functions are clearly documented throughout project
+All of our functions are clearly documented throughout project.

-server-side validation is fully implemented in validations.php file
+Server-side validation is fully implemented in validations.php file.

-DRY is practiced throughout program
+DRY is practiced throughout program.

-adequate effort for a final project in a full-stack course was applied.
+Adequate effort for a final project in a full-stack course was applied.

+## UML Diagram